 A favorite vegetarian recipe is my elegant vegetable wellington.

 For ease of browsing, here are all of my main course recipes in one place.

 Disclaimer: I received a copy of this cookbook for free.
 All opinions shared are my own.

 The Gluten-Free Instant Pot Cookbook by Jane Bonacci and Sara De Leeuw is filled with comforting, nourishing, simple recipes that use easy-to-find ingredients and pantry items you will likely have on hand.
 You don't need to be a gluten-free eater to enjoy this book.
 While Jane and Sara always offer ingredient choices to satisfy gluten-free requirements, every recipe is just as appropriate for a gluten-based diet.
 And if you are tentative about how to use your pressure cooker, Jane and Sara take all the fear and guesswork out of it with excellent instructions.

 I started with this red lentil chili because it is a tradition in our house to eat chili on Halloween.
 And what better chili to eat for Halloween than one with pumpkin in it?!

 At first I was skeptical that it might taste sweet or just not savory enough to satisfy my carnivore husband's beefy chili expectations.
 But I was wrong.
 This Instant Pot Red Lentil Chili is a really smart recipe.
 It looks and tastes hearty and substantial like a traditional beef-based version.
 But it is vegan (if you don't put the yogurt on top) and gluten-free if you use Jane and Sara's recommended ingredients.

 How to Make Instant Pot Red Lentil Chili

-- While the recipe doesn’t even require you to saute the onions, garlic and peppers first, I put my pressure cooker on sauté and did.
+- The recipe doesn't require you to saute the onions, garlic and peppers, but I chose to in the pressure cooker on sauté mode.

 - As they caramelized and softened, I gathered my other ingredients - the walnuts, lentils, seasonings, and stock.